United States v. Alvarez: Aftermath

+The legality of laws banning impersonating law enforcement officers came under question after the case.
+However, the majority of the court and legal scholars agreed that those laws are still constitutional under the First Amendment.
+Noting that the laws serve different purposes and that impersonating a law enforcement officer presents a threat to the public.
+Hence, justifying restricting speech in those cases.

 Alvarez remained in legal trouble due to allegations that he defrauded the government by falsely receiving health insurance benefits.
 He was convicted of misappropriation of public funds, grand theft, and insurance fraud in 2009 and sentenced to five years in state prison, and was discharged in March 2012 from Calipatria State Prison.

-Revised Law
+Revised law

 In 2012, an effort was initiated to revise the Stolen Valor Act of 2005 to comply with the decision from the Supreme Court.
 The result was the Stolen Valor Act of 2013.
 This revised version of the law was passed by Congress and it was eventually signed by President Barack Obama.
 In addition to a wrongful claim of receiving one of the listed military awards, intent to gain some benefit or something of value by fraud was required.